nutanix-japan/ncsc-labs-japan/dr/dr.rst

 #.
 Verify the restored VM named **Nutanix-Clone-Local-Backup-VM-<your initials>** is present.

    .. note::

     The cloned restored VM will be in a powered off state.
+You can disable network card and check if the VM boots.